pseudomammal/fairmont-wiki/API-Reference.md

+#### length

+_has length property ⇒ boolean_

+Returns the length of a value with a length property.

+#### empty

+_has length property ⇒ boolean_

+Returns true if the argument has a length of zero, false otherwise.

 #### nth

 _integer, indexable ⇒ value_

-`nth` takes an integer index and returns the value of the property accessed via that index, minus one.
+`nth` takes an integer index and an indexable value, such as an array or string, and returns the value of the property accessed via that index, minus one.
 (This means that `nth 0` refers to the property `-1`.)
 Curryable.

 ##### Example